 Call for proposals

-The Club is now inviting proposals from local organisations or individuals for grants to support bird conservation work in Berkshire in general and for projects involving wetlands in particular.
+The Club is now inviting proposals from local organisations or individuals for grants to support bird conservation work in Berkshire.
 It is unlikely that individual grants will exceed £1,000.
 Proposals will be judged against the following criteria:

 - Will the project help locally threatened species to breed or winter more successfully?